Chlorurus bowersi: Conservation Efforts

-As a species of Least Concern, the majority of conservation efforts are concentrated on regulations within the fishery of Chlorurus bowersi (3, 7, 8).
+As a species of Least Concern, the majority of conservation efforts are concentrated on regulations within the fishery of Chlorurus bowersi.
 This comes from the idea that fisheries are shaped by the pressures and use of the fishery itself, which impacts even small geographical areas.
 Some calls for conservation action may include improved marine reserve networks, fishing regulations, designation and delineation of critical habitat, no-take zones, Marine Protected Areas, monitoring of population statuses, Fish Replenishment Areas (FRAs), and possibly even the establishment of a limited entry program for fisheries such as aquariums.
 Some strategies may also include restriction of some fishing gears, such as handlines, nets, and traps, to allow for recovery in certain areas and for diversity and sustainability maintenance.

 Fishery closures, size limits, and catch quotas also seem to be popular ideas as methods of regulation.
 These could be most effective if they are done during the reproductive seasons of certain species, as it shifts the pressures from one species to another for a period of time.
 Although one concern with this effort is the unknown consequences of the shift in fishing upon other species that may experience similar fishing stressors.
-For fisheries primarily using spearfishing, size regulations are easy to implement as the fisher will know the size of the target before it is caught (9).